3D-printed firearm: United Kingdom

 In the United Kingdom, the Firearms Act 1968 bans the manufacturing of guns and gun parts without government approval.
 Hence, 3D printed weapons are de facto banned because the law bans all manufacturing, regardless of method.
 However, the Home Office updated its Guide on Firearms Licensing Law to specifically mention the ban on 3D printed weapons.

 In June 2019, Tendai Muswere, aged 26, became the first person in the United Kingdom charged with making a gun with a 3D printer.
 The firearm in question, which he claims was merely a prop for a dystopian film he was working on, was found during a raid following claims he was growing and selling cannabis.
 Originally in October 2017, he claimed he was only printing gun-like models, however in February 2018, following another raid, it was found his intentions were to make a working firearm based on his browser history and some working gun components found in his house along with homemade gunpowder.

+Border Security, Asylum and Immigration Act 2025 explicitly criminalised the possession, creation, and distribution of 3D-printed firearm templates.